scala/docs.scala-lang/_tour/basics.md

 val yetAnotherPoint = Point(2, 2)
 ```

-And case classes are compared by value, not by reference:
+Case classes are compared by value, not by reference:

 ```tut
 if (point == anotherPoint) {